Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Hammer the Gap**

-    When you hit a creature with a warpick on your turn and are also wielding a light hammer or warhammer, you can immediately use a bonus action to hammer the pick into the creature.
+    When you hit a creature with a warpick on your turn and are also wielding a light hammer or warhammer, you can immediately use a :rsc-bonus-action:**Bonus Action** to hammer the pick into the creature.
 If you do, the creature takes additional piercing damage equal to 1d8 + your Strength modifier.

----

-#### Musician
+### Musician
 *1st-level Feat*

 **Prerequisites:** None